donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 > sudo raspi-config
 ~~~

 5.) optional: on some displays the Raspberry chooses the wrong resolution, on mine for instance it chose a 4K resolution, but my display only supports 2560x1440, so everything was hard to read.
-If that is the case goto "6 Advanced Options", then "2 GL Driver" and select "G2 GL (Fake KMS) driver".
+If that is the case goto "2 Display Options", then "1 Resolution" and select a better option (could be that your displays resolution is not available, but it will once we set up a desktop environment.
 Hit OK, then finish and reboot.
-After that start raspi-config again and goto "2 Display Options", where you can choose your desired resolution.
+After that start raspi-config again.

 6.)
 Now we will adjust the fan settings, its annoying if it runs permanently: Goto "4 Performance Options", choose "P4 Fan" to enable the fan control, let the GPIO value of 14 at its default and choose 75°C as the temperature for the fan to engage.
 Then reboot to get a quiet Raspi.